ad1mt/Multi-Word-Int/README.md

 # Multi-Word-Int v4.93
+Version 4 is deprecated and no longer being updated.
+Please use version 5 instead.

 Library to provide multi-word (large) integers for the Free Pascal compiler.
 Designed to be reasonably fast, and requiring minimal changes to existing code.
 Provides basic arithmetic operations add, subtract, multiply, divide, exclusive-or, power, odd, even, bit shift.